 The cancers that most frequently affect men are prostate, colon, lung, and skin cancers.
-Knowing about these cancers and how they can be prevented or found early can save your life.
+Knowing about these cancers and how they can be prevented or found early (when they are small and easier to treat) can save your life.

 The chance of getting prostate cancer goes up as a man gets older.
 Most prostate cancers are found in men over the age of 65.
 For reasons that are still unknown, African American men are more likely than white men to develop prostate cancer.
 Having one or more close relatives with prostate cancer also increases a man’s risk of having prostate cancer.

 The American Cancer Society recommends that men make an informed decision with their doctor about whether to be tested for prostate cancer.
 Research has not yet proven that the benefits of testing outweigh the harms of testing and treatment.
 The American Cancer Society believes that men should not be tested without learning about what we know and don’t know about the risks and possible benefits of testing and treatment.

 Starting at age 50, talk to your doctor about the pros and cons of testing so you can decide if getting tested is the right choice for you.
 If you are African American or have a father or brother who had prostate cancer before age 65, you should have this talk with your doctor starting at age 45.
 If you decide to be tested, you should have the PSA blood test with or without a rectal exam.
 How often you are tested will depend on your PSA level.